I’ve been thinking a lot about feminism lately, after getting an email from an old school friend.

 As she filled me in on what she’d been doing over the years, I was struck by one sentence in particular – the one where she basically apologised for “throwing the women’s movement back into the dark ages” – all because she chose to be a stay at home mum.

 Actually, I thought that was the whole point of the women’s movement – that she shouldn’t have to apologise!
-Aren’t we supposed to have the freedom to choose: whether that be as a stay at home with our kids, running a business, studying, owning property, travelling the world, running for office, having a career …
+Aren’t women supposed to have the freedom to choose: whether that be as a stay at home with our kids, running a business, studying, owning property, travelling the world, running for office, having a career …

 When I grew up in the seventies, it seemed most mums stayed at home to raise the kids.